 Oral probiotics for cavity prevention

 There are some bacteria in the oral biofilm that are able to moderate pH and help prevent the development of decay.
+Strains of Lactobacillus rhamnosus, L. casei, L. reuteri and Bifidobacterium can potentially affect the colonization of cavity-causing bacteria.
 This study by the American Society for Microbiology analyzed the A12 strain of Streptococcus.
 It tested inhibiting the growth of dental caries pathogen Streptococcus mutans.

 The conclusion of the study was that this A12 strain, and others like it, may be crucial in promoting sustainable oral biofilm health by maintaining healthy levels of plaque pH and deterring the growth of caries pathogens.